bruncanepa/murmur/README.md

 ## Features

-- 🔒 **100% Private**: All processing happens locally - no internet, no tracking, no data collection
+- 🔒 **100% Private**: All processing happens locally on your Mac.
+Your voice never leaves your device.
+Zero telemetry, zero tracking, zero cloud services
-- ⚡ **Press-and-Hold**: Hold right ⌘ key to record, release to auto-type - it's that simple
+- ⚡ **Lightning Fast**: Press-and-hold the right ⌘ key to record, release to auto-type.
+No delays, no menus, no friction - it just works
-- 🎯 **Universal Input**: Automatically types into any application on your Mac
+- 🎯 **Universal Input**: Works in any application on your Mac - browsers, email, Slack, VS Code, anywhere you can type text
-- ✏️ **Live Editing**: Edit transcriptions in real-time while recording
+- ✏️ **Live Editing**: Edit your transcription in real-time while still recording.
+Make corrections on the fly as you speak
-- 🌍 **Multi-Language**: Supports English, Spanish, and Portuguese
-- 🎤 **Native Quality**: Uses macOS native Speech Recognition for accurate results
+- 🌍 **Multi-Language**: Supports English, Spanish, and Portuguese with Apple's native Speech Recognition for accurate results
-- 🗣️ **Continuous Speech**: Preserves all text across natural pauses when speaking multiple sentences
-- 🖱️ **Menu Bar App**: Lives quietly in your menu bar, always ready
-- ⚙️ **Flexible Modes**: Auto-type or manual copy - you choose the workflow
+- 📴 **Works Offline**: No internet required.
+Murmur works perfectly on airplanes, in coffee shops, or anywhere without connection

 ![Murmur App Interface](Assets/murmur-app-window.png)